aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/neuroncores-arch.rst

-The ScalarEngine is optimized for scalar-computations, in which every element of the output is dependent on one element of the input, e.g. non-linearities like GELU, SIMGOID or EXP.
+The ScalarEngine is optimized for scalar-computations, in which every element of the output is dependent on one element of the input, e.g. non-linearities like GELU, SIGMOID or EXP.
 The ScalarEngine is highly parallelized, and can process 512 floating point operations per cycle.
 It can handle various data-types, including FP16, BF16, FP32, INT8,
 INT16 and INT32.